Top 5 Best Seashell Beaches in San Diego

 Located near the northern tip of San Diego County, Oceanside Harbor Beach is a great destination for laid-back shell hunting.
 Head north of the jetty for the best finds, including sand dollars, scallops, and clamshells.
 This wide sandy beach is perfect for long walks, beachcombing, and relaxing with the sound of waves in the background.

-The types of seashells found on San Diego beaches include sand dollars, olive shells, cockles, scallops, clamshells, whelks, conch shells, auger shells, moon snails, and various shell fragments.
+Different types of seashells found on San Diego’s beaches include sand dollars, olive shells, cockles, scallops, clamshells, whelks, conch shells, auger shells, moon snails, and various shell fragments.

 Wrap-Up